Guglielmo Stendardo: Journeyman: Lazio, Juventus return and Lecce

 Stendardo was signed by S.S.
 Lazio in August 2005 on a free transfer.
 His previous club A.C.
 Perugia, went bankrupt at the start of the 2005–06 season.
 After a 3–2 defeat to Juventus in late 2007, Stendardo had a falling-out with Lazio manager Delio Rossi and demanded a transfer during the January 2008 transfer window.

 In January 2008, Juventus officially announced the signing of Stendardo to a 6-month loan deal, for €400,000, with an option to buy him outright in the summer.
 On 1 September he was loaned to Lecce in a one-year deal, and spent the 2008–09 season with the Giallorossi with little success, as the side went relegated to Serie B.

 Stendardo then returned to Lazio at the end of the season, and played 33 Serie A games for the club during the next 2 seasons.

 Atalanta

 After making no appearances in 2011–12, he left for Atalanta in January 2012, on loan until June.
 In August, he was bought outright by La Dea.

 Coaching career

 In August 2021, Stendardo took over on his first role as a first team manager, coaching Eccellenza amateurs LUISS, the football branch of the Libera Università Internazionale degli Studi Sociali Guido Carli.

 Style of play

-Despite his lack of pace or notable technical skills, Stendardo has made a name for himself as a large, tall, physically strong and tenacious central defender.
+Stendardo is characterized by his physical stature and tenacity as a central defender, rather than by speed or technical proficiency.
+Although he is not noted for his pace or specific technical skills, Stendardo has made a name for himself as a large, tall, physically strong and tenacious central defender.